Top 3 Ways to Clean Gmail Storage

 - Select any file you want to delete.

-- Empty it to permanently delete your files.
+- Click Empty trash to permanently delete your files.

 When you’re done cleaning up, go to the Google Account storage page again to see how much space you’ve managed to free up.
-If not enough, then continue reading this article for more tips on how to clean Gmail storage.
+If not enough, then continue reading this article for more tips on how to clear up Gmail storage.

 3. Use the Google One Storage Manager